Advances in School Toilet Blocks

 • 4 wash hand basins for the first 30 pupils.

-• 4 wash hand basins for the next 30 pupils.
+• 4 wash hand basins for the following 30 pupils.

-• 2 wash hand basins for every additional 30 pupils up to a total of 300 pupils.
+• 2 wash hand basins for every additional 30 pupils up to 300 pupils.

 • 2 wash hand basins for every additional 60 pupils over 300 pupils.